Methodology

 What we don't do

-- 🚫No pay-for-placement — facilities cannot pay to appear higher in search results or improve their displayed score.
+- 🚫No pay-for-placement.
+Facilities cannot pay to appear higher in search results or improve their displayed score.

-- 🚫No hidden removals — we do not remove ratings or citations at a facility's request.
+- 🚫No hidden removals.
+We do not remove ratings or citations at a facility's request.

-- 🚫No lead selling — we do not sell contact information or referral data to facilities or third parties.
+- 🚫No lead selling.
+We do not sell contact information or referral data to facilities or third parties.

-- 🚫No synthetic scores — every data point shown on Placet traces back to a specific federal or state dataset.
+- 🚫No synthetic scores.
+Every data point shown on Placet traces back to a specific federal or state dataset.
 We do not generate AI-fabricated quality estimates.